Gerard-Mc/gpu_check/README.md

 * User having a list of games compatible with their gpu

-* Heroku is crashing so it'll have to go on gitpages
+* Heroku is crashing so to use the app, gitpod or another IDE will have to be used